fog/fog-proxmox/README.md

 It is intended to satisfy this [feature](https://github.com/fog/fog/issues/3644), but Proxmox provider only.

-It is inspired by the great [fog-openstack](https://github.com/fog/fog-openstack) module
+It is inspired by the great [fog-openstack](https://github.com/fog/fog-openstack) module.

+__foreman-proxmox plugin repository has been deleted because compute resources as fog-proxmox is supposed to be a foreman's core feature if accepted__

 ## Installation